samuelroland/prjs/README.md

 # PRJS - Practice Runner for JavaScript

-> Run small JS exos in your terminal with instant feedback loop and delightful errors printing
+> Run small JS exos in your terminal with instant feedback loop

 ![gradient](gradient_banner.png)